libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 46128:2.40
 ```

-So now it's 46MB and 2.4s -- twice the speed and five times
+Now it's 46MB and 2.4s -- twice the speed and five times
-less memory use.
+less memory.
 Thanks to libimagequant, quality should be better too:
 it'll pick a more optimised palette, and dithering should be more accurate.

 # Much lower memory and file descriptor use for join operations